Skarlso/cpp-hosting/ROADMAP.md

 - Having a basic CLI / Command structure to create, and use commands for paramters
 - Each command resides in its own file and is included if needed
 - Commands follow a strict interface of the Command pattern with `execute` function
+- Store the machines ip and instance id in a db
+    - Should that be local, or remote?